Why do some PYM staff indicate their used pronouns in their email signatures?

 Fax: (215) 241 7045

-The line that reads, “Pronouns: he/him/his and they/them/their,” indicates that, when others are not using his name to reference him, Zachary would like people to use either he/him/his or they/them/their.
-In this case, Zachary welcomes either.
-For instance, one could say of Zachary, “He went to the store,” or, “They went to the store.”
+The line that reads, “Pronouns: he/him/his,” indicates that, when others are not using his name to reference him, Zachary would like people to use he/him/his.
+For instance, one could say of Zachary, “He went to the park.”

 Including his used pronouns also conveys Zachary’s commitment (Zachary identifies as cisgender) to the needs of our Transgender Friends, who often struggle with convincing others to refer to them using their correct pronoun and with being misgendered.
 One of the ways to ease and eventually end this particular struggle is to integrate the practice of stating our used pronouns so it becomes part of our everyday lives–so that no convincing is necessary.